darklife/darkriscv/README.md

 more performance when compared with the 2-stage pipeline version (typically 50MHz).

-In order to celebrate six of the project, some effort was done in order to organize the SoC in a better way, breaking it in separate modules and introducing new bus concepts in order to support large systems.
+In order to celebrate six years of the project, some effort was done in order to organize the SoC in a better way, breaking it in separate modules and introducing new bus concepts in order to support large systems.
 As result DarkRISCV continue to support very well the small and high performance DSP-like